The RowSet

 Note: Calling the method relative(1)

-is identical to calling the method next()
+is identical to calling the method next() and

-calling the method relative(-1)
+calling the method relative(-1) is identical

-to calling the method previous()
+to calling the method previous().

-object can detect visible inserts.RowSet
+RowSet object.ResultSet object can detect deletions.ResultSet object can detect visible inserts.RowSet object's command

-value.
+with the given Array value.
 The driver will convert this

-value that the Array
+to the ARRAY value that the Array object

-represents before sending it to the database.RowSet
+represents before sending it to the database.RowSet object's command

-to the given java.io.InputStream
+to the given java.io.InputStream value.

 It may be more practical to send a very large ASCII value via a

-rather than as a LONGVARCHAR
+java.io.InputStream rather than as a LONGVARCHAR

 parameter.
 The driver will read the data from the stream